 But if you use older apps or, for example, older printers / scanners for which no new driver version is available, things could get critical.
 Here you should get information from the developers or the manufacturer.
 MacOS Big Sur also offers a new user interface that you may have to get used to.
 It is important to plan some time for this.

-Even if you have a lot of trust in the work of Apple programmers, you should make a backup during the annual "big update".
-A bootable 1: 1 backup with apps like Smart backup, Carbon Copy Cloner or Super Duper
+Even if you have a lot of trust in the work of the Apple programmers, you should make a backup especially for the annual "big update".
+Here is a bootable 1:1 backup with apps like Smart backup, Carbon Copy Cloner or Super Duper

 Time Machine is not bad, but unfortunately I have seen too often that this backup solution fails in an emergency.
 For this reason, a bootable clone of your system is guaranteed to be a better choice for backing up your data.